welteki/docs.actuated.dev/docs/provision-server.md

 ## Our research on servers for actuated

 !!! tip "Want us to recommend a server?"
     There's a lot of options when it comes to picking a server.
-We're happy to recommend a provider based upon your performance requirements, budget and vendor preferences.
-Reach out to us on the [Actuated Slack](https://self-actuated.slack.com)
+On the onboarding call, we can help you find a match for your performance requirements, budget, and vendor preferences.

 ### Intel/AMD